Ontotext-AD/terraform-aws-graphdb/README.md

 # GraphDB AWS Terraform Module

 This Terraform module allows you to provision an GraphDB cluster within a Virtual Private Cloud (VPC).
 The module provides a flexible way to configure the cluster and the associated VPC components.

-—
 ## Prerequisites

-Before you begin using this Terraform module, ensure you have the following prerequisites:
+Before you begin using this Terraform module, ensure you meet the following prerequisites:

 - **Terraform Installed**: You should have Terraform installed on your local machine.
 You can download Terraform from the [official website](https://www.terraform.io/downloads.html).